7. Control Description Language¶

 expose inputs and outputs using connectors.

-Blocks are either elementary building blocks (Section 7.6) or composite blocks (Section 7.12).
+Blocks are either elementary blocks (Section 7.6) or composite blocks (Section 7.12).

 Control providers who support CDL need to be able to implement the same functionality as is provided by the elementary CDL blocks.